An addon domain is a function of your web hosting control panel that allows you to host multiple different projects under the same account.

 You must meet two basic requirements before you add a new domain name to your hosting account.

 You can use this guide to change your new domain’s nameservers.
-If you bought the domain from a third-party registrar, please have them guide you over there.
+If you bought the domain from a third-party registrar, contact its support agents and ask them for further assistance.

 - Connect your new domain to the server where your account is hosted.